codyogdenprime/codyogdenprime.github.io/resume/README.md

 ##Technical Challenge for Prime Digital Academy

-This was a project required for the application to [Prime Digital Academy](http://primeacademy.io).
+This was a project required for the application to [Prime Academy](http://primeacademy.io).